 The model portfolios are only updated every 28 days, quarterly, or once per year depending on the portfolio type.
 The Guru Stock Screener is updated every day.
 As a result, the stocks in a model portfolios will not always match the highest scoring stocks in the Guru Stock Screener and the current portfolio.
 In addition, our model portfolios have both size and liquidity requirements, to prevent small and thinly traded stocks from being added.
 The guru stock screener does not impose these requirements, and as a result, the highest scoring stocks from the Guru Stock Screener will sometimes not be added to our portfolios.

 Validea Professional features the best stock ideas and research that our system has to offer.
-The product of over a decade of testing and refinement, it consists of three products: trade alerts, industry- and country-based portfolios and professional stock reports.
+The product of over a decade of testing and refinement, it consists of ten additional guru models plus three products not in the regular subscription: trade alerts, industry- and country-based portfolios and professional stock reports.

-Validea Professional costs $99.95 per month or $269.95 per quarter.
+Validea Professional costs $99.95 per month or $269.95 per quarter or $99.95 per year.
 Validea Professional includes a full subscription to Validea.com, so current Validea.com subscribers only pay the difference between the cost of their current plan and the cost of Validea Professional.

 Validea Professional's trade alerts offer the best individual stock ideas that our system has to offer.
 Through our extensive testing, we have identified a series of high conviction guru signals that, when met, typically lead to significant market outperformance.
 These signals can be based on individual guru strategies, combinations of strategies, or our proprietary consensus systems.
 Subscribers are emailed immediately when a trade signal is triggered and each signal is delivered along with performance information that explains, in detail, how it has performed in the past.